bioidiap/bob.io.video/doc/guide.rst

  User Guide
 ============

-This package provides support for dealing with videos in an equivalent way to dealing with other data files in |project|:
+This package provides support for dealing with videos in an equivalent way to dealing with other data files in |project|, i.e., by using :py:func:`bob.io.base.load` and :py:func:`bob.io.base.save`.

 .. doctest::